Lee & Man Paper Manufacturing Limited (OTCMKTS:LMPMY) Declares Dividend of $0.06

 Lee & Man Paper Manufacturing Limited (OTCMKTS:LMPMY – Get Rating) announced a dividend on Wednesday, August 17th, investing.com reports.
-Shareholders of record on Monday, August 22nd will be paid a dividend of 0.0628 per share on Tuesday, September 13th.
-This represents a yield of 5.2%.
+Stockholders of record on Monday, August 22nd will be given a dividend of 0.0628 per share on Tuesday, September 13th.
+This represents a dividend yield of 5.2%.
 The ex-dividend date is Friday, August 19th.

 - Get a free copy of the StockNews.com research report on Lee & Man Paper Manufacturing (LMPMY)